wheelercj/til/content/posts/publishing-go-packages.md

 ## as executable files (binaries)

-With Go, it's super easy to create and publish executables for all major platforms using [GoReleaser](https://goreleaser.com/) and [the GoReleaser GitHub Action](https://github.com/marketplace/actions/goreleaser-action).
+In many cases, it's super easy to create and publish Go executables for all major platforms using [GoReleaser](https://goreleaser.com/) and [the GoReleaser GitHub Action](https://github.com/marketplace/actions/goreleaser-action).
 You can see an example of the result [here](https://github.com/wheelercj/email-linter/releases).
 If you publish your executables on the web, you may want to also [submit the Windows executable(s) to Microsoft for malware analysis](https://www.microsoft.com/en-us/wdsi/filesubmission) as a software developer to try to prevent users from getting the Windows Defender SmartScreen warning.